-The Faculty of Medicine consists of all members of the academic staff together with nominees from teaching hospitals and the student body.
+The Faculty of Medicine consists of all members of the academic staff, both full time academics as well as conjoint appointees from teaching hospitals, student representatives and other persons nominated by the Faculty.
 The Presiding Member is elected biennially from the Professors and Associate Professors of the Faculty.